SNF-Root/VPD-ICPMS/3D Printer Files/CAD Resources/CAD_RESOURCES.md

 ## .f3d

 All 3D printed parts for the VPD were designed in Fusion360, whose native file format is .f3d.
 If you have access to Fusion360, we recommend using the .f3d files.
-These files retain timeline information making small edits extremly easy.
+These files retain timeline information making small edits extremely easy.

 ## .step